athendd/Pega-Systems-Assignment/README.md

 1. Download or clone the repository.

-2. Open up the repository on an IDE (like Visual Studio Code)
+2. Open up the repository on an IDE (like `Visual Studio Code`).

-3. Navigate to the app directory:
+3. Navigate to the `app` directory:
 ```bash
 cd app
  ```